Fabio Di Giannantonio: VR46 Racing Team (2024–2026)

 Ultimately, the strong performances in the last few races of 2023 saw Di Giannantonio stay in the MotoGP class, as he moved to the VR46 Racing Team, replacing Luca Marini, who moved to Repsol Honda.

-Despite not winning any races in 2024, Di Giannantonio was consistent throughout the season, with only one finish outside the top 10.
+Despite not winning any races in 2024, Di Giannantonio was consistent throughout the season, with only one finish outside the top-ten.

-Di Giannantonio achieved his best MotoGP championship position, finishing 10th over the season.
-He earned a 2 year contract extension with VR46 for the 2025 and 2026 seasons, and would ride with factory equipment for the 2025 season.
-He started the season with a podium finish at the Grand Prix of the Americas, and a first home podium at the Italian Grand Prix after overtaking the factory Ducati of Francesco Bagnaia on the penultimate lap for P3.
+Di Giannantonio achieved his best MotoGP championship position, finishing tenth over the season.
+He earned a two-year contract extension with VR46 for the 2025 and 2026 seasons, and would ride with factory equipment for the 2025 season.
+He started the season with a podium finish at the Grand Prix of the Americas, and a first home podium at the Italian Grand Prix after overtaking the factory Ducati of Francesco Bagnaia on the penultimate lap for third.

+Red Bull KTM Factory Racing (2027–)

+After three years at VR46, Di Giannantonio will move to the Red Bull KTM Factory Racing on a multi-year contract, partnering his former Gresini teammate Álex Márquez.